 Explore it on Goodreads or Amazon.

-Other books by this author include Fatal Shadows, Death of a Pirate King, A Dangerous Thing, The Hell You Say, Somebody Killed His Editor, Fair Game
+Other books by this author which I have reviewed include Fatal Shadows, Death of a Pirate King, A Dangerous Thing, The Hell You Say, Somebody Killed His Editor, Fair Game

 Fifth and last in the Adrien English gay mystery series revolving around Adrien, a writer of mysteries and the owner of a bookstore, Cloak and Dagger Books, specializing in mysteries in Southern California.